-8 Easy Tricks That Improve Your Intranet’s Search Engine – No Coding Required!
+8 Easy Tricks That Improve Your Company Intranet’s Search Engine – No Coding Required!

 When company Intranets were first developed, the very last thing on anyone’s mind was search engine optimization.
-Corporate Intranets were slow, bulky and designed with only the company’s high-level initiatives in mind.
+Corporate Intranet solutions were slow, bulky and designed with only the company’s high-level initiatives in mind.

-Today’s Intranets are a far cry from their initial intent, and optimizing your internal search engine is now a crucial component of having a system that is light to operate, user-friendly and successful.
+Today’s company intranets are a far cry from their initial intent, and optimizing your internal search engine is now a crucial component of having a system that is light to operate, user-friendly and successful.